RemoteConfigsInc/Documentation/README.md

 # Contact Us
 There are numerous ways for you to get in contact with us.
 Below are suggested contact methods given the nature of your query:

-1. 🗫 <a href="https://forum.remoteconfigs.com">RemoteConfigs Forum</a>
+1. 🗫 <a href="https://community.remoteconfigs.com">RemoteConfigs Community</a>
-    * Our forum is a great place to submit ideas, provide feedback, ask questions or to get assistance from other users.
+    * Our community is a great place to submit ideas, provide feedback, ask questions or to get assistance from other users.
 2. 📧 Sending an Email to <a href="mailto: support@remoteconfigs.com">support@remoteconfigs.com</a>
     * We're pretty fast on email support 😉
 3. 💬 <a href="https://remoteconfigs.com">Live Chat</a>